nishtha47/ETL_Project_Data/README.md

 			Check if it is shorter than 2 characters or longer than 50 characters 📌 Expectation: Patient names must be between 2 and 50 characters.

-*Validate PatientName Contains No Special Characters*
+✅ Scenario 4:*Validate PatientName Contains No Special Characters*

  Purpose: Ensures PatientName only contains alphabetic characters (no special symbols like @, $, %, &, etc.).